brndaao/brndaao/README.md

 I'm Bia
 (she/they)

-I have a physics degree in teaching and I teach programming to high school studentes
+I have a physics degree in teaching and I teach programming to high school students
 <!--
 **brndaao/brndaao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.